llinares/blog/contents/blog/how-i-built-an-arcade-machine-from-scratch/index.md

 ![Speaker holes](./40-speaker-holes.JPG)

-Besides I had only one subwoofer, I decided to use two bottom grills to hold a 140mm cooler fan too.
+Besides I had only one subwoofer, I decided to use two bottom grills to hold a 140mm cooler fan in one of the holes.

 ![Bottom stencils](./41-bottom-stencils.JPG)